Darko Velkovski

-Darko Velkovski (Дарко Велковски; born 21 June 1995) is a Macedonian footballer who plays as a centre-back or as a defensive midfielder for Hungarian club Nyíregyháza Spartacus and the North Macedonia national team.
+Darko Velkovski (Дарко Велковски; born 21 June 1995) is a Macedonian footballer who plays as a centre-back or as a defensive midfielder for Macedonian club Vardar and the North Macedonia national team.

 Club career

 Dinamo București

 On 3 January 2024, Dinamo București announced the signing of Velkovski, who prior to this was a free agent for more than 6 months.
 Velkovski made his debut for the team on 27 January 2024, in the 1-2 loss against Rapid București.
 On 12 February 2024, he scored his first goal for the club, in the 2-0 away win against champions Farul Constanța.
 For this performance, he was selected in the Liga 1 Team of the Week.

 He was released by Dinamo in June 2024.

 International career

 He made his senior debut for North Macedonia in a June 2014 friendly match against China and as of then, he has earned a total of 41 caps, scoring 3 goals.

 On 8 October 2020, he scored his first national goal against Kosovo in the UEFA Euro 2020 qualifying play-offs.